endemic/solitaire/README.md

 ## TODO

-- [ ] Check for win condition
+- [x] Check for win condition
-- [ ] Add "falling cards" after a win condition
+- [x] Add "falling cards" after a win condition
+- [ ] Finalize falling cards such that game prompts for new game when it's over
 - [ ] Complete card designs
 - [x] Double-tap a card to automatically play it on a valid foundation
   * lol sorry mobile chrome